ibrahim29asad/BMEN415_Group2/Kale/README.md

 Change the Panda Directory to the appropite name and location

-Press the start Button from the first line of code in the program to run the class File
+Press the start Button from the first line of code in the program to run the Classifier Model Files

 How to Run the Regression Models